-My name is Marie-Andrée Weiss and I am an attorney admitted in New York State.
-I also passed the French bar.
+My name is Marie-Andrée Weiss and I am an French-American attorney admitted in New York State and in Strasbourg, France.

 Before becoming an attorney, I worked several years in New York as a cosmetics and fashion buyer.
 I studied fashion marketing at Esmod in Paris, and interned at Et Vous in Paris, Isaac Mizrahi, and Daryl K. in New York.
 I know the fashion cycle and the fashion industry well, and enjoy working with fashion designers.
 You can read some of my blog posts about fashion law here, here, and here.
 My Tumblr blog on the fashion industry is here.